 Let Grow is working to ensure that parents who give their kids some reasonable independence are not treated as criminals.
-Here is the model law we are working to get passed.
+Here are three versions of a model law that Let Grow supports and is working to get passed.

 You can review specific sections, or download the entire package as a PDF here.